Skip to content

 About Battle Road Research

-Battle Road Research, an equity research firm, provides an independent voice on technology, health science, consumer, and renewable energy stocks.
+Battle Road Research, an equity research firm, provides an independent voice on technology and consumer stocks.
 Our research process combines rigorous financial analysis with insights gleaned from industry sources.
 Since our inception in 2001 we have refrained from investment banking, company-paid reports, and personal investment in the stocks we research.
 Battle Roadhas been a member of the Investorside Research Association since its inception in 2002.
 Investorside monitors and certifies that its members do not perform investment banking or research for hire, thus avoiding the conflicts of interest elsewhere rampant within the equity and fixed income research business.
 For each of the last three years, Battle Roadhas received an award for its research coverage from Investorside, including the Thought Leadership in Technology award.

 We welcome investors to visit our website at www.battleroad.com